Docking, Norfolk: Places of worship

-Pubs
+Historic public houses

 The village had four pubs in the mid 20th century, but three had closed down by 2010.
 The survivor is the Railway Inn, which is also the terminus of the village's bus service.
 The pub was opened in 1868 by Truman's Brewery of London.

 The three older pubs were all owned by Bullards Brewery of Norfolk, taken over by Watneys Brewery in 1963.
 The Plough in Chequers Street (late 18th century) was closed in 1969, and is now "Horseshoe Cottage".
 The Hare in Station Road (17th century) closed in 2005 and the King William at The Green in 2009 (now demolished and redeveloped).

 A new pub, the "Pilgrim's Reach", opened on the High Street in the 1980s but was shut down in 2006.

 Facilities

 The Docking Primary and Nursery School is on Chequers Street.

 The Bayfield Surgery occupies a new building off the High Street, east of Bradmere Lane.

 The SPAR village shop with Post Office is on Station Road.

 The Playing Field, with a simple skateboard ramp, is on Bradmere Lane.

-On the High Street is a fish and chip shop, "Docking Fish Bar" and a car body repair workshop, "Dennis Wright".

 The Village Hall, formally named the "Dr W.E.
 Ripper Memorial Hall", is also on the High Street and hosts an indoor market on Wednesday mornings.

 As Docking is close to the coastal resorts of Hunstanton, Heacham and Brancaster, there are several bed-and-breakfast establishments in the village.